6. Settings#

 ../_images/NG_fl_status1.png

-After a closer inspection it was found that the landscape was covered in snow on the first 6 images of line 3.
+The green color indicates that all images on the lines 9 to 12 were captured successfully.
+After a closer inspection it was found that the landscape was covered in snow on the first 6 images of line 10.
 These images will have to be retaken at a later date and, therefore, are to be marked.

 Result: